juliandehne/whowhatwhy/README.md

 - use the download tab on the website
 - use the rest-services programatically.
 For this see the [wiki entry](https://github.com/juliandehne/delab/wiki/REST-Services).

-# Code Overview

-- django_project contains the settings.py file which shows most decisions
-- delab/templates contains the different webpages
-- delab/models.py contains the tables and main concepts
-- delab/views.py contains the view-controllers
-- delab/tasks.py contains the background tasks that are triggered by the website when downloading data
-- delab/signals.py contains some anti-patterns that after a models is saved additional events are triggered
-- delab/corpus contains the logic for downloading conversations in social media, espc. twitter
-- delab/nce contains the important logic for the basic prototype that answers intolerant tweets

 # Deploy with docker